IMTorgCustomSoln/micro-crm/README.md

 * Left side-bar reports
   - ~~setup~~
 * General
-  - Project is selectable (or not - show all) within each page.
+  - ???Project is selectable (or not - show all) within each page.
 Independent of Main Selection
   - Sections: ??? history, current, future
 * Report, Projects
   - Previous Events Summary: for selected time period: events grouped by project, filterable by Type (Discussion, Development, ...)